Yarden-zamir/gh-source/Readme.md

 # gh-source
 This is a plugin manager for people who don't like plugin managers.
-It's a simple shell function that downloads and installs plugins from GitHub.
+It's a simple shell function that downloads and installs plugins from GitHub as part of the sourcing step.
 It's designed to be used with [zsh](http://www.zsh.org/), but it should work with any shell.

 ## Installation
 in the terminal